Find Grad Schools

 13 Yearly Graduations

 Florida State University comes in at #5 on our list of the most popular colleges offering master's degrees in chemical & physical oceanography.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 13 people received their master's degree in chemical & physical oceanography from Florida State.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.

 #6